k2view-academy/K2View-Academy/articles/k2verify/k2verify_execution/06_results.md

 **How PII Fields Are Displayed in Results**:

-To protect sensitive data, k2verify never exposes actual PII values in the results view.
+To protect sensitive data, Verify never exposes actual PII values in the results view.

 Display Rules
   * Source Column Value: